voorhoede/plek/website/docs/guide/getting-started.md

 ## Installation
 ### 1. GitHub
-To integrate Plek with GitHub install the [Plek GitHub app](https://github.com/apps/plek).
+To integrate Plek with GitHub, install the [Plek GitHub app](https://github.com/apps/plek) on your GitHub account or organization and give it the needed repository access.

 ### 2. CLI
 `npx plek` will run the Plek CLI as it is a npm package.
 When your project uses Node.js the recommended way to include Plek is by installing it as a development dependency with `npm install -D plek`.
 This way the version is pinned and the module can be cached by the CI service.
 Alternatively use the latest version and skip installation by only using `npx plek`.